 Forensic evidence, from DNA to fingerprints to ballistics, has never been more important in criminal cases.
 Actually litigating scientific evidence in the courtroom can be challenging and requires some specialized skills.
-A short course, with CLE credit pending approval, will be offered at the Duke University School of Law, in Durham, North Carolina to build skills in litigating these challenges.

 The course is free and open to a small number of practicing criminal lawyers.
 Both prosecutors and defense attorneys are encouraged to attend.
 The course will be open to fifteen Duke Law students.
 The course will be most valuable for lawyers with some criminal experience, but without much experience litigating forensic science issues.

 The course will be a practicum: a scientific evidence trial advocacy course centered around a simulated case involving a fingerprint match.

 Before the simulation kicks off on the afternoon of Friday, Feb.
 2 with the interview of the fingerprint expert, participants will watch pre-recorded lectures on how fingerprint evidence is analyzed, recent developments in the fingerprint field, and current issues at the intersection of forensic science and the courtroom.
 Each participant will be given the role of either prosecutor or defense attorney, and all will meet to prepare together before/after the interview on Friday, Feb.
 2. The preparation will culminate in a full day of simulated forensic litigation on Saturday, Feb.
 3.